Following our patio lighting ideas, we’ve also prepared a list of indoor lighting ideas for you!

 This simple and elegant design reminds us of vintage glass lanterns with a hint of modern minimalism.
 The diversity gives this chandelier a balanced and harmonious appearance.

-If you want to add interest in your minimalist patio setting, amaze your guests with this design!
+If you want to add interest to your minimalist garden ideas, amaze your guests with this design!

 Garden lighting helps create the perfect ambience for outdoor living spaces.
 So does indoor lighting, setting the right mood in living rooms and throughout the house.